War3Evo/War3Source-EVO/README.md

 SourcePawn fixes are submitted as pull requests via Github.
 For SQL only fixes, open a ticket; if a bug report exists for the bug, post on an existing ticket.

+## Development and Roadmap

+3/5/2023
+The develop branch is currently working on making War3source fully translatable.
+Players will soon be able to type commands in thier own language for War3Source:EVO.
+Anyone willing to help with translating for your language, see the Develop branch for the **_new translation files_** and submit to discussion or issue area of github.
+If you install this mod using the linux install script, you can change the git branch inside the upgrade script.

 ## Contributor Rules